DavEspo/Data-Structures/README.md

 #### InOrderTraversal.py
 This code checks if the Binary Tree is a Binary Search Tree by doing In Order Traversal.
 This means that the nodes should be going in ascending order and if this is not the case somewhere along the Tree, then it isn't a Binary Search Tree.
 The output of this file returns whether it's a Binary Search Tree or not and if there is a Binary Search Tree, then it also returns the List of the Tree Traversal.
 ### Graph.py
 This code makes use of the Graph Data Structure.
 It does a Depth First Search on a Graph iteratively and starts on Node 0.
 A stack is used for popping the nodes out after there is no deeper node.
 The output is a List of the DFS of the Graph.
-The Graph used is in the image provided called ...
+The Graph used in the code is visually showed in the image provided called Graph.png.